 Q. Are scholarships available?

 A. Unfortunately, scholarships are not available through the IIB.
-However, many students come on scholarships from the governments of their own countries, their universities (e.g., ITESM) or are sponsored by their employers.
+However, many students come on scholarships from the governments of their own countries, their universities (e.g., ITESM has an IIB scholarship) or are sponsored by their employers.

 Q. Where can I find more information about SUNY New Paltz?